domainaware/parsedmarc/docs/source/index.md

 :::{note}
 In the event of a crash, systemd will restart the service after 10 minutes, but the `service parsedmarc status` command will only show the logs for the current process.
-To vew the logs for previous runs as well as the current process (newest to oldest), run:
+To view the logs for previous runs as well as the current process (newest to oldest), run:

 ```bash